 Here are some key attributes of smart-casual attire:

-Not too casual: a casual dress code involves just the casual items, like graphic T-shirts, jeans and sneakers and doesn't require formal items at all.
+Not too casual: A casual dress code involves just casual items, like graphic T-shirts, jeans and sneakers and doesn't require formal items at all.
 But smart-casual blends the two styles for a combination that's professional and laid-back.

 What is acceptable as smart-casual attire for work?